adrienZ/adrienzaganelli.com/content/blog/free-google-analytics-alternative-quickstart-with-umami-analytics.md

 - 🔓 Open-source is a big plus
 - 🧑🏻‍💻 Developer friendly

 **I chose to go with [Umami analytics](https://umami.is/)**.
-It matches all the of the above !
+It matches all of the above !

 Umami tracks page views, custom events, visitor location but you can host it yourself and own your data in your own database.
-It also allows you to work in teams, the UI is translated in many languages, you can share you dashboards and many other [features](https://umami.is/features)... including dark mode 😎.
+It also allows you to work in teams, the UI is translated in many languages, you can share your dashboards and many other [features](https://umami.is/features)... including dark mode 😎.

 > That's cool but I do get this in my own website ?

 Excellent question Timmy ! you have two choices:
 - use their cloud solution (with a free tier): [https://cloud.umami.is](https://cloud.umami.is)
-- Follow this tutorial to discover the simplest, cost-free path in under 10 minutes (ideal if you're a developer and want to manage your data and avoid bills)
+- Follow this tutorial to discover the simplest, cost-free path in under 10 minutes (ideal if you're a developer who wants to manage your data and avoid bills)

 You will need node v16.13+ and PostgreSQL.